thejhh/blockjs/README.md

 Project Status
 -------------

-For the moment I am gathering ideas and comments how the blocks should be presented (see [draft](https://github.com/jheusala/blockjs/blob/master/doc/draft-of-component-specs.png)) and to do some small concept testing.
+At the moment I am gathering ideas and comments how the blocks should be presented (see [draft](https://github.com/jheusala/blockjs/blob/master/doc/draft-of-component-specs.png)) and to do some small concept testing.